 You can also use TY points to help pay down a mortgage or student loan.
 This is a unique option for a credit card redemption.
 This method lets you redeem points for 1 CPP, but it can help your finances in certain situations.

 Gift Cards values range from 2,500 to 10,000 points per card.
 Like airfare, each point redeemed is worth 1 cent.

 Points are worth around 0.8 CPP when redeemed for merchandise and 0.5 CPP for cash back.
 If either option is more attractive than points, Citi’s Double Cash card is a better option.

 The Citi Prestige is nice because of its balance between perks and points.
-Both sides of the balance will help cardholders justify the nearly $500 annual fee.
+Both sides of the balance will help cardholders justify its nearly $500 annual fee.

 Fourth Night Free

 This is the Citi Prestige’s signature perk!
 If you use your card to book a hotel stay of at least four nights, you will receive a statement credit for your fourth night.
 The catch is that you must book your stay using Citi’s online portal or via Citi’s concierge.

 This perk has recently been limited to just two uses per year.
 Bookings made after August 31, 2019 will count towards the 2019 annual limit.
 This means the perk is still unlimited until the above date.

 Despite this limitation, you can recoup the annual fee if you stay in a hotel room that costs enough per night.

 General travel credits are favorite perks for many travelers.
 This credit is the best way to make up for most of the Reserve’s nearly $500 annual fee.
 The credit is no longer restricted to just airfare.
 It can now be used for hotels, car rentals, Uber, or incidentals too.